Health at Every Size

 My feminist, social justice, and body liberation approach to HAES® acknowledges how body size interacts with race, gender, sexuality, class, and ability.

-There is room for all of you.
+There is room -healing room- for all of you.

 Why do you use the term larger bodied?
 Why do you use the word fat?

 Obese is a medical term rife with stigma and prejudice.
 Obese belongs to the medical-industrial complex.
 In my own life, I use the word fat quite freely.
 I identify as fat.
 I feel empowered by the word “fat.”
 Fat connects me to my own experience, to my body, and to many communities.
+Professionally, I lead with the term “larger bodied” since not everyone wants to use the word fat.

 We are breaking the flimsy chairs they gave us and we are building new ones!